markuskont/CDMCS/Suricata/rules/README.md

 suricata -S /vagrant/custom.rules -r /vagrant/my.pcap -l logs/ -vvv -k none
 ```

-But the proper way to solve this probleb is by [disabling NIC offloading fucntions](/Suricata/intro#disable-nic-offloading).
+But the proper way to solve this probleb is by [disabling NIC offloading fucntions](/Suricata/intro#disable-nic-offloading) and then regenerating the pcap.

-Fast is human-readable plaintext format from Snort days.
+Fast log is human-readable plaintext format from Snort days.

 ```
 cat logs/fast.log